SomnathSaha67/Currency-Converter/README.md

 # Currency Converter

 A minimal, modern web currency converter built with Flask and vanilla JavaScript.
-Convert currencies instantly, with real-time and historical rates, all from a single, visible screen.
-High-contrast, no-scroll interface—designed for clarity and ease of use.
+Convert currencies instantly, with real-time and historical rates, now presented as a full-screen, responsive app with polished UI and micro-interactions for a better user experience.

 ***